 This odd little show takes place every Monday in a small building called McCarren Park House in the middle of (you've guessed it) McCarren Park in Williamsburg.
 If we're splitting hairs it's actually nearer to the Greenpoint side.

 There's no cover but there is a one drink minimum which I don't remember being too expensive.
-I've only been once but the standard of comics was surprisingly high.
+The first time I went the standard of comics was surprisingly high.
+When I turned up for my second visit there was no sign of a show happening, so the lesson here is that even if it's listed on Eventbrite, maybe double check it's going ahead before venturing out.

 If you fancy trying something different I would recommend this.